 Shelly is the youngest daughter of Pastor Leona Wilson of Hartford, CT.
 She is a member of Crown of Glory COGIC in Hartford, CT.
 She was the first Female Lieutenant and is the first Captain in the COGIC organization .
 Captain Carter is married to retired Firefighter Brainard ”B.C” Carter.
 Together they have seven children and five grandchildren.
 On Sunday’s you will find Captain Carter serving as her church’s Young Women’s Christian Council President, a choir member, a member of the Pastors Aide committee, and she assists with the Youth Ministry.
 Shelly is also a part time optician and photographer.

-Finally, Captain Carter has an Associates degree in Journalism, and Photography, a Bachelor’s degree in Fire Administration and currently working on a Masters degree in Public Administration.
+Finally, Captain Carter has an Associates degree in Journalism, and Photography, a Bachelor’s degree in Fire Administration and a Masters degree in Public Administration.

 “Ceiling And Visibility Unlimited” George H. W. Bush